AnastasiaLunina/Vkinder/README.md

  ### How To:

-1. Install requirements from file `requirements.txt`. with the folloeing command `pip install -r requirements.txt`.
+1. Install requirements from file `requirements.txt`. with the following command `pip install -r requirements.txt`.
 2. Go to main.py and run the file.
 3. In modules.py you need to change your password, instead of YOURPASSWORD should be your unique password to create a database.
 For this bot we used PosеgreSQL и PgAdmin.
 After that run the script module.py, database will be created.
 5. To chat with the bot, follow the link [VKinder](https://vk.com/im?media=&sel=-213024441&v=)
-6. To activate the bot write the message "привет".
+6. To activate the bot write the message "hello".
-7. When you press button "Показать" the results chosen according to algorithm from the initial task will be shown.
-Bot will choose profiles of the people opposite geneder to yours, from the same city and the same age as a bot user.
+7. When you press button "Show" the results chosen according to algorithm from the initial task will be shown.
+Bot will choose profiles of the people opposite gender to yours, from the same city and the same age as a bot user.
 In case city information is missing, Moscow is used by default.
-7. When user press button "Добавить в избранное" profile is added to database table favorites list.
-User have an option to review favorites list by pressing button "Список избранных".
+7. When user press button "Add to favorites" profile is added to database table favorites list.
+User have an option to review favorites list by pressing button "Favorites list".
-8. When user presses the button "Не нравится" profile is added to database table black list.
-User have an option to review favorites list by pressing button "Черный список".
+8. When user presses the button "No, thank you" profile is added to database table black list.
+User have an option to review favorites list by pressing button "Black list".